 Few things are as disruptive as a car accident.
 One can be driving along, going about their normal day, when their life is changed forever by another’s negligence.
 This sudden change of circumstance can lead to catastrophic injury.
 This may result in limitations to one’s ability to earn a living, the need for ongoing medical care, and a decreased quality of life.
 When matters have resulted in catastrophic or serious injury it is important that the victim seek quality representation.
-The car accident attorneys at Noteboom—The Law Firm handle car accidents in Fort Worth and throughout other areas of Texas.
+The car accident attorneys at Noteboom—The Law Firm handle car accidents in Hurst and throughout the Fort Worth-Dallas area of Texas.
 Contact our office today to speak with a knowledgeable car accident attorney.

 People have a duty to obey traffic laws once they get behind the wheel of a car.
 Unfortunately, this duty is sometimes ignored.
 A Texas car accident victim can recover damages if the other driver breached their duty of driving safely and if that breach of responsibility caused an accident.
-Common examples of violations that cause Fort Worth car accidents include:
+Common examples of violations that causes of Hurst car accidents include:

 The victims of such accidents can potentially recover damages for their injuries even if they were partially at fault.
 This is due to the fact that Texas is what is known as a “comparative fault” state.
 As long as one is less than fifty-one percent at fault for the accident then Texas law will allow an injured party to be compensated.
 These laws mean that residents of Texas are protected from another’s negligence.

 Although insurance companies generally decide who is at fault following a car accident, a jury decides when there is a trial.
 Determination of fault is crucial since damages and resulting penalties or fines are at stake.
 Showing liability can be straightforward, in some cases, but not always.
 Proving fault requires the following: